2018 MHS Annual Field Survey!!

-MHS has reserved a block of campsites at Whitewater St. Park for the survey and are available to MHS members on a first come, first served basis on Friday, June 10.
-MHS volunteers will not have to pay for the campsite, and work permits will be issued for free for those who do not have a state park sticker for their vehicle.
+MHS has reserved a block of campsites at Jay Cooke St. Park for the survey and are available to MHS members on a first come, first served basis on Friday, June 8.
+MHS volunteers will likely not have to pay for the campsite, and work permits will be issued for free for those who do not have a state park sticker for their vehicle.
 MHS will provide firewood, so please do not bring firewood into the park!
 Please observe the Survey rules and do not wander off to search on your own!
-There are sensitive species in this park (not only herps species) and there are areas in this park that park managers have asked us to avoid.
+There may be sensitive species in this park (not only herps species).
 Please be respectful and stay with the group.

 Some general information about the survey: